ivtikhon/evans/doc/evans.md

 By introducing the Evans programming language, we suggest to shift attention of the programming community from developing code, which describes the data transformation _procedure_, toward designing the data transformation _model_, and utilize capability of automated (classical) planning for selecting the appropriate course of actions, i.e. generating the actual code.

-Evans extends the well known PDDL (Planning Domain Definition Language) with classes and state variables, and also adds execution capacity to PDDL actions, called operators in Evans.
+Evans extends the well known PDDL (Planning Domain Definition Language) with _classes_ and _state variables_, and also adds _execution_ capacity to PDDL actions, called operators in Evans.

 The language syntax is not designed yet, so we model syntax elements using YAML for now.